Nechy-Okeke/github-onboarding-workshop/classes/session-00-2026-06-27-pre-bootcamp-onboarding/pre-bootcamp-onboarding-Ifeanyichukwu-Uche.md

 <!-- Write the main ideas covered in today's session -->

-- The class requirements
+- The requirements for the bootcamp assignments.
-- How to set up a github account
+- How to create and set up a GitHub account.
-- How to fork a repository on github
+- How to fork a repository from GitHub.
-- How to collaborate on github
+- The basics of collaborating on GitHub using repositories.

 ---